ill-serve-soup-2/ill-serve-soup-2-backend/README.md

 REACT DEV >> _You need to have a way to store the token that is generated.
 LocalStorage(setItem) is a simple way_

+Success: Returns a status of 201 and a JSON object with a success message and the token.

 ---

 ## Locations